Structure collapses at Tanjong Pagar work site, one worker reported missing

 "Two SCDF search canines have also been deployed to assist in the search in an area of about 20 metres by 10 metres," the authority added.

-A video sent to CNA showed a collapsed structure, with debris falling onto the pavement outside the work site.
+A video sent to CNA showed a collapsed structure, with debris falling out of the construction hoarding and onto the pavement outside the work site.

 Multiple SCDF and police vehicles were seen, while a road was cordoned off.